Synthesis DIY Plans Sold At Mechanical Elements

 Over the years Synthesis has created several plan sets for trailers, shop tools and other cool products, then published the plans online as do-it-yourself projects.
 For many years they were in a section of this website called “Buy The Way”.
 Hundreds of things from these plans are now in use around the world.

 Example: Mobile Gantry Crane

 A few years ago, we needed a small, movable gantry crane — something that was high enough to work under, yet something that could easily be taken down, put in the truck, transported, and reassembled quickly on site.
 It needed to be compact when disassembled, yet strong enough to lift a vehicle.
 The disassembled pieces needed to be appropriate for one person to lift and move around.
-The crane had to be mobile (on wheels), but for safety, it had to sit down tight when a load was applied.
+The crane is mobile (on wheels), but for safety, it sits down tight when a load is there.
 (You don’t want a big load rolling away on its own!)